“Fill ‘er up!”—Parkinson’s Law and Your OrganizationJul 24, 2023

 It’s hard to argue with either one of those statements, and if you’re like me, you’ve probably experienced his main idea around time constraints.
 The more time you have, the more time you use.

 I’m convinced Parkinson’s Law has significant implications for us as individuals and as managers.

 Parkinson’s Law says you’ll spend as much time doing the work as you have time to spend.
 The problem, then, is that there’s no time left for thinking about the work or planning it.

-At the sports media company I co-own, we spent 2017 trying to drive performance and be more productive in our outputs.
+A couple years back, I co-owned part of a sports media company.
+During that time we spent an entire year trying to drive performance and be more productive in our outputs.
 We increased our staff team and everybody felt pressure to “do stuff” to show their productivity.

 A little nervous that we were just doing a ton of stuff, I instituted a “Think/Plan/Do” strategy.

 Thinking time is critical where you’re doing what Cal Newport calls “deep work.”
 Planning time is when you throw resources (money and time) against an idea.
 How is this going to play out?
 What’s it going to cost us?
 Only then do you get to “doing.”